-This list provides general recommendations for the minimum level of clinical education requirements at the specified time frames.
+This list provides general recommendations for the minimum level of clinical education requirements at the specified time frames for a full-time student.
 At times, students may be ahead of this schedule which is acceptable.
-However, it is unacceptable when the student is not meeting the minimum requirements; therefore the Clinical Coordinator should be notified immediately.
+However, it is unacceptable when the student is not meeting the minimum requirements; therefore, the Clinical Coordinator should be notified immediately.
 The first two weeks the student is in the clinic should be spent in orientation (completing forms, observing in the simulator, observing the treatment machines, etc.).
 Please refer to schedule below.